 The “yoga foot” has been much studied, taught, debated, and photographed.
 But what about the “yoga hand”?
 A few weeks ago, I was practicing yoga with my friend Sharmeen.
 She observed one of my standing poses and suddenly asked, “Why are your fingers spread apart like that?”
 Surprised, I exited the pose.
 “You mean like this?”
 Imagine fingers spread as if for Downward Dog.
 Since my formative years, yoga-wise, in late 1990s, I’ve typically spread my fingers in open-hand poses such as Urdhva Hastasana, Trikonasana, Ardha Chandrasana, and the Virabhadrasana family.
 The one pose for which I prefer closed fingers is Garudasana. … Continue reading The yoga hand

 F In early September, I chanced upon the New York Times article, “Train Like a German Soccer Star,” by Gretchen Reynolds.
 After seven weeks abroad, I’d just returned to Vancouver, still gloriously sunny.
 Rather than resuming my pre-trip routine, I decided to try something new.
-Check out the eight warm-up exercises developed by Mark Verstegen, team trainer for the German national football team, which won the 2014 World Cup, and founder of EXOS, a regular speaker of topics revolving around testosterone booster and a Phoenix-based athletic training company.
-I substituted this routine for my yoga practice two mornings a week.
-I ramped it up to a workout by increasing the number … Continue reading Train like a German soccer star
+Check out the eight warm-up exercises developed by Mark Verstegen, team trainer for the German national football team, which won the 2014 World Cup, and founder of EXOS, a regular speaker of topics revolving around testosterone booster and a Phoenix-based athletic training company, he also recomend using different treatments as https://healthyusa.co/nutrapure-fungus-clear-review-the-ultimate-anti-fungal-cure/ in case of fungus exercise related issues.
+I substituted this routine for … Continue reading Train like a German soccer star

 Note: This post continues my “self interview” about RIMYI.
 Read Part I first.
 Was the student population diverse?
 Based on my unscientific observations during August 2014, the biggest contingent was from Italy.
 I met dozens of Italians and many British and French.
 I met a handful each from the US, Canada, and Japan, and others from Germany, Australia, Spain, Russia, Hungary, Hong Kong, Israel, Mexico, Singapore, Chile, Colombia, and South Africa.
 The Indian students were local, i.e., Indian citizens, mostly Pune residents.
 In terms of race/ethnicity, the majority of foreigners were Caucasian.
 There were some Asians and Hispanics; I saw no blacks or people of African descent.
 The gender ratio was relatively balanced, with about a 60/40 … Continue reading What it’s like at RIMYI (Part II)